INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Part-B-team/Consolidated-proposal-Part-B.md

 **Changes to [View Services TGs](https://github.com/INSPIRE-MIF/technical-guidelines/blob/2022.2/services/view-wms/ViewServices.adoc)**

 - After adding the text related to a scenario 3 in the section [4.2.3.3.1.
-View service metadata](https://github.com/INSPIRE-MIF/technical-guidelines/blob/2022.2/services/view-wms/ViewServices.adoc#42331-view-service-metadata), add the new mapped elements for conformity in the new table (see PR https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/pull/61), as per proposal described above.
+View service metadata](https://github.com/INSPIRE-MIF/technical-guidelines/blob/2022.2/services/view-wms/ViewServices.adoc#42331-view-service-metadata), add the new mapped elements for conformity for WMS services in the new table (see PR https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/pull/61), as per proposal described above.
 - In the section _4.2.3.3.1.11 CONFORMITY_:
  	- reword the Implementation Requirement 23 as follows (in _italics_ the modified/added parts):